Athlete (band)

-Athlete was an English indie rock band formed in Deptford, London, comprising Joel Pott (lead vocals and guitar), Carey Willetts (bass and backing vocals), Stephen Roberts (drums and backing vocals), Tim Wanstall (keyboards).
+Athlete were an English indie rock band formed in Deptford, London, comprising Joel Pott (lead vocals and guitar), Carey Willetts (bass and backing vocals), Stephen Roberts (drums and backing vocals), Tim Wanstall (keyboards).

 The band had a brief period of high-profile domestic success in which their debut album Vehicles & Animals (2003) was a platinum seller in 2005 and Mercury Music Prize nomination.
 It was followed up by Tourist (2005) which reached No. 1 and sold over 500,000 copies allowing this album to also go platinum.
 Athlete's subsequent two albums, Beyond the Neighbourhood (2007) and Black Swan (2009), saw the band exploring different styles, influenced by the works of artists such as Nick Cave & the Bad Seeds.

 The band has been on hiatus since anniversary tours in 2012 and 2013.
 Joel Pott has been working since then as songwriter and producer for other artists.
 Carey Willets released a solo album in 2012, called Stickers and has another project called "Boxes".
 Stephen Roberts and Tim Wanstall have been working on production with other bands.
 In 2011, Stephen Roberts stated that they set aside plans for a fifth record, have no plans to make a new album, and are exploring different careers.
 Since then, they have been relatively quiet.